sumitdotml/sumitdotml/README.md

-swe. learning how to think in matrices
+mle. learning how to think in matrices

 i write blogs & research worklogs on my [site](https://sumit.ml); take a look if you're interested!